proxystore/proxystore/docs/contributing.rst

 Release Instructions
 --------------------

+1. Choose the next version number, referred to as :code:`{VERSION}` for the rest of the instructions.
+ProxyStore versioning follows semver (*major.minor.patch*) with optional `PEP-440 <https://peps.python.org/pep-0440>`_ pre-release/post-release/dev-release segments.
+Major/minor/patch numbers start at 0 and pre-release/post-release/dev-release segments start at 1.
-1. Update the versions in :code:`proxystore/__init__.py` and :code:`setup.py`.
+2. Update the versions in :code:`proxystore/__init__.py` and :code:`setup.py`
-   ProxyStore uses semver (*major.minor.patch*) for version numbering with optional suffixes for pre-releases (e.g., *1.2.3-alpha.1*).
+   to :code:`{VERSION}`.
-2. If this is a full release, add a changelog entry to :code:`docs/changelog.rst`.
+3. If this is a full release, add a changelog entry to :code:`docs/changelog.rst`.
-3. Verify the versions match with
+4. Verify the versions match with
-   :code:`python version_check.py {new-version}`.
+   :code:`python version_check.py {VERSION}`.
-4. Commit and merge the version updates/changelogs into main.
+5. Commit and merge the version updates/changelogs into main.
-5. Tag the release commit and push (typically this is the commit updating the version numbers).
+6. Tag the release commit and push (typically this is the commit updating the version numbers).

    .. code-block:: bash

-      $ git tag -a v{version} -m "ProxyStore {version}"
+      $ git tag -a v{VERSION} -m "ProxyStore {VERSION}"
-      $ git push origin v{version}
+      $ git push origin v{VERSION}

    Note the version number is prepended by "v" for the tags so we can distinguish release tags from non-release tags.
-6. Build the package and upload to PyPI.
+7. Build the package and upload to PyPI.

    .. code-block:: bash